TechyJoe/TechyJoe-/README.md

 # 👋, I'm Joseph

-Results-driven Data Scientist/Analyst/Engineer with hands-on experience building end-to-end machine learning solutions—from data ingestion and modeling to deployment.
-Combines strong backend engineering with data expertise to turn complex data into actionable insights.
+Data Scientist/Analyst/Engineer with 1 year of experience delivering end-to-end ML solutions—from data collection and preprocessing to model development and deployment.
+Leverages solid backend engineering and data skills to drive meaningful, insight-driven outcomes.
 ---

 ## 🧰 Tech Stack